Shreyasvaidya/fresh-or-rotten/README.md

 Rohan Singh (https://github.com/rohansingh9001) on where to start and which resources to use

-Soham Sonwane (https://github.com/killbotXD) for hosting
+Soham Sonawane (https://github.com/killbotXD) for hosting